praveenjuge/praveenjuge/content/blog/digital-minimalism/index.md

 ## Remove all the other unneeded apps

-After I set the main purpose for each device, I got into removing all the other cruft apps that I didn't need.
+After I set the main purpose for each device, I got into removing all the other cruft apps that I didn’t need.

 ### Phone

-I ended up with total of 8 essential apps on my phone.
+I ended up with a total of 8 essential apps on my phone.
 I have rooted my phone, so I could remove Play Store and other unneeded apps.
-I installed third party apps with APK from trusted sources which I manually update once a month.
+I installed third-party apps with APK from trusted sources which I manually update once a month.

 ![Screenshot of apps in my Phone](phone.png)

 ### iPad

-iPad is my main entertainment device, but most of this occurs in the browser.
-I haven't found the need to install any apps that are already available in the browser.
+iPad is my main entertainment device.
+Most of the entertainment services on the internet can be accessed via browsers.
+So I didn’t have the need to install any apps that are already available in the browser.

 ![Screenshot of apps in my iPad](ipad.jpg)

 ### MacBook

-As my work device, it has everything I need to get into the flow, attend meetings and collaborate with coworkers.
+As my work device, it has everything I need to get into a flow, attend meetings, and collaborate with my coworkers.

 ![Screenshot of apps in my MacBook](mac.png)

 ## Reduce screen time

-Already my screen time has reduced a lot, but there are some more steps I followed:
+Already my screen time has been reduced a lot, but there are few more steps I followed:

 - Turn off all notifications other than the ringer and alarm.
-- Leave phone and iPad on set places away from work and bed.
+- Keep your phone and iPad away from your work desk and bed.
 - Consolidate texting.
 - Set leisure activities in the real world.

 ## Where I can improve on

-As I gain time from other reducing other apps, I seem to spend even more time on Video Games.
-This might be due to the quarantine but I am spending a lot of time on it now.
+Though I gain more time every day by getting rid of unnecessary apps,  I seem to be spending a lot of time on video games lately which might be an effect of quarantine.

-I also observed I seem to be happy after playing games for 30 mins to an hour.
-And miserable if I play for more than 4 hours a day.
+I also observed that playing games for 30 mins to an hour makes me happy.
+And playing for more than 4 hours a day makes me miserable.

-So that's my next target, play games for an hour a day and then move on to the next thing.
+So that's my next target.
+Play games for an hour a day and then move on to the next thing.

 ## Next Steps

-Here are some steps that Cal Newport suggests that I intend to do more of:
+Here are some steps that Cal Newport suggests which I intend to do more of:

 - Be bored on purpose
 - Be alone with my thoughts